MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagreceivedbyemailaddress-canonical-property.md

 **Applies to**: Outlook

-Contains the e-mail address for the messaging user who receives the message.
+Contains the email address for the messaging user who receives the message.

 |||
 |:-----|:-----|